Vackář oscillator: Invention

 In 1949, the Czech engineer Jiří Vackář published a paper on the design of stable variable-frequency oscillators (VFO).
 The paper discussed many stability issues such as variations with temperature, atmospheric pressure, component aging, and microphonics.
 For example, Vackář describes making inductors by first heating the wire and then winding the wire on a stable ceramic coil form.
 The resulting inductor has a temperature coefficient of 6 to 8 parts per million per degree Celsius.
 Vackář points out that common air variable capacitors have a stability of 2 parts per thousand; to build a VFO with a stability of 50 parts per million requires that the variable capacitor is only 1/40 of the tuning capacity (.002/40 = 50ppm).
 The stability requirement also implies the variable capacitor may only tune a limited range of 1:1.025.
 Larger tuning ranges require switching stable fixed capacitors or inductors.

 Vackář was interested in high stability designs, so he wanted the highest Q for his circuits.
 It is possible to make wide range VFOs with stable output amplitude by heavily damping (loading) the tuned circuit, but that tactic substantially reduces the Q and the frequency stability.

 Vackář was also concerned with the amplitude variations of the variable-frequency oscillator as it is tuned through its range.
 Ideally, an oscillator's loop gain will be unity according to the Barkhausen stability criterion.
 In practice, the loop gain is adjusted to be a little more than one to get the oscillation started; as the amplitude increases, some gain compression then causes the loop gain to average out over a complete cycle to unity.
-If the VFO frequency is then adjusted, the gain may increase substantially; the result is more gain compression is needed, and that affects both the output amplitude of the VFO and its frequency stability.
+If the VFO frequency is then adjusted, the gain may increase substantially; the result is that more gain compression is needed, and that affects both the output amplitude of the VFO and its frequency stability.